 We’re only two recipes in our heritage recipe adventure and, as scared as I still am, I’ve already fallen in love with the process- and by that, I mean researching the recipes and where they came from and then getting to tweak them in the kitchen.
 (I mean, look at this; the end of the post got me all choked up.
 Is it dusty in here or something?)

 We decided to make Hot Milk Cake with Jam before Valentine’s Day.
 It’s pretty close to a classic crumb cake with the exception of the liquid being hot milk and melted butter, mixed alternately with flour.
-I had some glossy expectations for it- for one thing, I expected the fruit filling to stay where we put it, right under the crumb topping.
+I had some glossy expectations for it- for one thing, I expected the fruit filling stored in a ziploc freezer bags to stay where we put it, right under the crumb topping.
 Alas, this was not to be (thankfully Hot Milk Cake with a Jammy Bottom is a hilarious name option and also sounds weirdly British).
 I did not expect my version to turn out a dense, ultra-rich cousin of coffee cake and pound cake (resulting in us halving the original recipe completely).
 What you will find here is a Depression-era classic (NYT found a recipe from 1955 but there are reports of it popping up in the late 30s, early 40s) that is more aligned with the Mid-Atlantic version.
 Move farther South and a very similar cake with the same name is usually served with fruit on top and icing.
 It became popular because basically everyone (from your great-grandmother down) agreed it tasted way better than sponge cake.
 The crumb is good and though the edges of the cake risk getting overbaked, I’ve been told by my taste-testing coworkers that the crunchy exterior is worth it.
 When I make it again, I’m going to attempt it in its classic style- 2 9″ cake tiers with a fruity cream cheese frosting between the layers; I have a feeling it’ll be insanely delicious and I can’t wait.

 We hope you’ll share it with someone you love tomorrow.
 And as always, please share if you have a heritage recipe that makes you proud!
 We’re logging your comments and want to make your family recipes to, with full credit to you.